 Having more studs ensures that your weight is more evenly distributed across the foot.
 This means that the boot is less stressful to any one part of the foot.

-The studs on FG cleats are shorter than SG cleats.
+The studs on FG bootss are shorter than SG boots.
 They are conical in shape and usually molded.
-FG cleats may also have blades or a combination of studs and blads.
+FG cleats may also have blades or a combination of studs and blades.

 Because they are shorter, they are less likely to catch awkwardly in the ground and cause ankle injuries.
 They are also more comfortable on a harder surface.